vifm − vi file manager

 dhistory − directory history

-state − file name and dot filters and screen program
+state − file name and dot filters and terminal multiplexers integration

 cs − default color scheme